 Plans for the online store, which isn't yet operational, include buying songs directly from LimeWire search results, plus a standalone LimeWire Store Web site.
 LimeWire currently has licensing deals with two independent music distributors, IRIS Distribution and Nettwerk Productions.

 Establishing a legal online store could be a way to stay alive if LimeWire loses its copyright infringement lawsuit with the RIAA [source: Cnet].
 For now, LimeWire still appears to be concentrating on improving its p2p service and offering more features like BitTorrent support.

 We hope this HowStuffWorks article helped you understand more about how LimeWire software works and the controversy around p2p file-sharing.
-For more information on file-sharing, Gnutella and related topics, see some of the links on the next page.
+For more information on file-sharing, Gnutella and related topics, see some of the links below.